Impact at a Glance

 Monorepo of shared tools for React applications.
 I created and contributed to multiple packages:

-- react-rum: Real User Monitoring integration with CloudWatch
+- react-rum: Real User Monitoring library for CloudWatch integration

 - auth: Authentication hooks and utilities for role-based access control